nvimdev/guard.nvim/README.md

-    fname -- boolean when it's true it will auto insert current buffername to args stdin -- boolean type when is true will send the buffer contents to stdin ignore_patterns --table type when file name match one of it will ignore format find  -- string type search the config file that command used. if not find will not format before -- function type a hook run before format
+    fname -- boolean when it's true it will auto insert current buffername to args stdin -- boolean type when is true will send the buffer contents to stdin ignore_patterns --table type when file name match one of it will ignore format find  -- string type search the config file that command used. if not find will not format set -- to empty to disable it
+    before -- function type a hook run before format
 }
 ```